 Note: USAA is only available to military community members and their families.

-Here are the average annual rates for liability insurance coverage from major carriers in Rhode Island, ranked in the order of the cheapest to the most expensive.
-The coverage limits for these rates are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.
+Below, you’ll see average annual rates for major insurance providers in Rhode Island, ranked from cheapest to most expensive for liability insurance coverage.
+The coverage limit for the below-mentioned rates is $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.

 State Farm$455